israelpereira55/CDELS/README.md

   <p align="center">
     This is  an algorithm that seeks to get the optimum solutions for the CVRP.
     <br />
     The coded heuristics are explained on the published article [refence here].
-If you use this code, please cite us on your article! =)
+If you use this code, please cite us in your article! =)
     <br />
   </p>
 </p>